 Buy springtails and breed them

 If you already know a lot about springtails and just want to have some, you've come to the right place.
 On Amazon you can buy springtails.
 Similar to a pet store, this gives you a small plastic container.
 This is filled with soil that is just teeming with springtails.
-You can either put them all directly into your eternal terrarium, or use the container for breeding.
+You can either put them all directly into your closed terrarium, or use the container for breeding.
 Read more about this below.

 What are springtails?